 When your child uses hurtful words to get his way

 In the moment right after your child has used words as a weapon against you, it’s important to try and follow the suggestions above as best you can.
 With most kids, staying calm, gently challenging them, and setting clear limits (walking away) is enough to gradually decrease the behavior over time.
 We don’t recommend giving consequences for hurtful statements because when there are so many challenging things going on, it can become really overwhelming to consequence every little verbal outburst.
 Picking your battles will be very important, as will not giving in to your child and not giving him what he wants when he speaks to you this way.
 If you feel you must do more to address this issue in your home, you can certainly add some problem–solving discussions once things cool off to help your child develop the skills to solve his problems in a more effective way.

 I also want to note that there is a distinct difference between a child saying, “I wish you were dead,” and “I’m going to kill you.”
 When children make threatening comments like this, it is important to check in with a local professional such as your child’s pediatrician, therapist, school counselor, or a local crisis line.

 Will following these suggestions be easy?
 No. Will it feel good?
 Not at all.
-I hear from parents on the 1-on-1 Coaching about similar issues often and I know that following these suggestions usually leads parents to feel that they are letting their child get away with something.
+I hear from parents on our Parent Coaching about similar issues often and I know that following these suggestions usually leads parents to feel that they are letting their child get away with something.
 But here’s the thing to take away from this article: The suggestions here will help you stay in control and not take things personally, role model positive self–management skills, challenge kids, and set clear limits with them to let them know, by your actions, that their behavior is not okay.
 So try your best, stay consistent, and remind yourself that even though it doesn’t always feel good, you’re on the right track.